Oblivionburn/Despicaville/README.md

 - Numerous character base stats for sim/survival mechanics (5 physical stats and 5 mental stats)
 - Random generation of small town, 80s based time period
 - Time progression based on player movement/action
-- Default 'interact' key for convenience ('E' key by default), or right-click for menu-driven interacting
-- Crouching to sneak, perform actions slower/quietly, and interact with furniture underneath sinks/phones
-- Running to move more quickly and perform actions quickly/loudly
-- Verbose event/dialogue logging with timestamps (uses in-game time)
-- Intentionally very few animations or visible gore effects to leave the details to player imagination
+- Pulling/pushing mechanics
-- Combat/attacking with body-part targeting, hit chance calculations, and different actions taking different amounts of time to execute (e.g. stabs are quick while swinging a sledgehammer takes longer)
+- Combat with body-part targeting, hit chance calculations, and different weapons taking different amounts of time to attack with (e.g. stabs are quick while swinging a sledgehammer takes longer)
-- Character 'health' driven by wounds (e.g. bruises, cuts, stabs, gunshots) per body part, overall percentage of blood remaining in body, and total pain from wounds (e.g. too much pain will cause a character to pass out until enough of the wounds contributing to their pain have recovered... not recovering quickly enough can result in laying there bleeding out to death)
+- Character health driven by wounds (e.g. bruises, cuts, stabs, etc) per body part, overall percentage of blood remaining in body, and total pain from wounds
-- Blood trails/pooling from bleeding
-- Somewhat realistic wound recovery timescales
-- Consumable item usage (right-click to use)
-- Drinking from sinks
 - Very basic NPC AI to satisfy survival needs (eating and drinking)
-- Wound Management (menu to view wounds and apply items to decrease recovery time or stop bleeding)

 ### Planned features not yet implemented:
-- Stats menu to view current base stats and status effects
-- Grappling/grabbing/dragging actions and mechanics based on stats
 - More dynamic and personality-based reactions for NPCs being attacked
 - NPCs under attack calling for help from other nearby NPCs and/or calling the police
 - NPCs witnessing crimes calling the police and/or attempting citizens arrest